Urgent Care

 What are the Potential Benefits of Ozempic Microdosing?

 Microdosing may reduce the severity of common GLP-1 gastrointestinal side effects.
-Gradually exposing the body to semaglutide can help your system adjust slowly to the effects of the medicine without nausea, bloating, and other gastrointestinal symptoms.
+Gradually exposing the body to semaglutide can help your system adjust slowly to the effects of the medicine and may reduce nausea, bloating, and other gastrointestinal symptoms patients may experience.
 However, there is still a lack of evidence on how effective microdosing is in reducing the severity of side effects.

 What are the Risks of Ozempic Microdosing?

-Due to the lack of research behind microdosing, there is a risk of unexpected side effects from taking less than the recommended dosages.
-For example, health experts have found that those with a history of cognitive impairment may see their health worsen from Ozempic microdosing.
+Due to the lack of research behind microdosing, there is a risk that taking less than the recommended dosage may be subtherapeutic and allow the underlying condition being treated to worsen.
+For example, health experts have found that those with a history of cognitive impairment may see their health worsen if medications like Ozempic® are taken below recommended dosages.

-Have a conversation with your primary healthcare provider about whether Ozempic microdosing is safe for you before starting treatment.
+Be sure to speak with your healthcare provider about whether Ozempic® microdosing is safe for you before starting treatment.
 They can give you personalized advice based on your personal health profile and needs.

 Where Can I Learn More About Weight Loss Treatment?

 Weight loss requires long-term consistency and support.
-With the LifeMD Weight Management Program, you receive access to FDA-approved weight loss medications like Wegovy, Zepbound, and Ozempic, if you qualify.
+With the LifeMD Weight Management Program, you receive access to FDA-approved weight loss medications like Wegovy® and Zepbound®, if you qualify.
 With LifeMD, you can also receive personalized nutritional advice and guidance while on your weight loss journey.

 Get started with LifeMD today to begin your journey towards better health.